 Toka Ebisu Festival takes place at Ebisu Shrine which is located close to Kennin-ji Temple.
 The festival takes place from January 8 to 12.

 You can get a bamboo shoot that symbolizes wealth and health for your family at the festival.

 Toshiya is an archery event that takes place on a Sunday in the middle of January.
 IN 2022 it takes place at Sunday, 16 of January, at Sanjusangendo Temple.
 The event is free to watch.

 On February 3, many Setsubun Festivals take place in Kyoto.
 The most famous of these is the Setsubun Festival that takes place at Yoshida Shrine.

 There are many food stalls too, so you can enjoy the traditional Japanese festival atmosphere.
 Besides Yoshida Shrine, there are also events at Yasaka Shrine, Senbon Shakado, Mibu-dera Temple, and many others, so if you are close to any of these, I hope you’ll go and take a look.

-This event is not a traditional event, but the Kyoto Marathon takes place on February 18.
+This event is not a traditional event, but the Kyoto Marathon takes place in February.